-Dan: one night she was set up on a bad date with a crooked Sheriff that was harboring a zombie in his basement and killing prostitutes for food.
-Janey escaped but unfortunately was bit. and when she awoke from her death, she was a zombie. but her sole stayed in tact.
+Dan: One night she was set up on a bad date with a crooked Sheriff that was harboring a zombie in his basement and killing prostitutes for food.
+Janey escaped but unfortunately was bitten. and when she awoke from her death, she was a zombie. but her soul stayed intact.

 Dan: Janey is a fast zombie in most conditions. to me, or in the zombie tramp universe, all zombies start out as fast when they’re fresh. as a zombie get’s more and more decrepit, they begin to slow down.

 1st: What type of powers does Janey have?

 Dan: One of the main things about Janey is that she has the ability to switch out her body. when a body gets old or unusable, her soul is able to jump into a new one.

 Dan: Along the way of Janey’s journeys, she found a copy of the sacred Necronomicon (the book of the dead). since then she has been using it as a survival guide with tips and tricks of witchcraft and monsters. it’s like her own google for the afterlife. she dubbed it “Necro-powers”.